antor940/AFKBot/README.md

 ## Features

  * Supports up to 1.16.3.
- * Windows Desktop Notifications for events like /tell or on death.
+ * Windows Desktop Notifications for events like death.
 These can be disabled inside config.json.
 Thanks to [node-notifier](https://github.com/mikaelbr/node-notifier).
- * Use a Discord Bot to control the AFKBot, and a Custom Rich Presence.
+ * Use a Discord Bot to control the AFKBot.
 Can be configured in config.json.
 Thanks to [discord.js](https://github.com/discordjs/discord.js).
- * Automatic response (whispered) like "Sorry, I am an AFK Bot", to people who "/tell" you.
  * Pathfinding ability to make your AFK bot follow you from one place to another, thanks to [mineflayer-pathfinder](https://github.com/Karang/mineflayer-pathfinder).
  * Auto-Eat feature to auto eat(obviously) thanks to [mineflayer-auto-eat](https://github.com/LINKdiscordd/mineflayer-auto-eat).
  * Reconnect ability in case it's kicked from the server.
  * Online/Cracked mode support.
  * Looks at nearby entities simulating real players.
- * Alerts on low health.
  * Option to make bot attack mobs inside his range (KillAura) for self-defense, can be disabled in config.json.
  * Shows who attacked the bot and the weapon.
 Thanks to [mineflayer-bloodhound](https://github.com/Nixes/mineflayer-bloodhound).